 Track Your Expenses and Savings

 Tracking your expenses will help you monitor and analyze your spending habits.
-This will also help in keeping you stay on track when it comes to your financial goal.
+This will also help keep you on track when it comes to your financial goal.

 Track the growth of your savings as well and you’ll be surprised at how looking at it every now and then helps keep you motivated.